o1lo01ol1o/mcp-haskell/docs/mcp-ghcid.md

 ## Summary

 - `default.nix` exports the pure Obelisk project without any MCP hooks.
-- `flake.nix` imports that project, wires in the upstream `mcp-haskell` flake, and publishes `mcp-ghcid` as packages, apps, and dev shells.
+- `flake.nix` imports that project, wires in the upstream `mcp-haskell` flake, and publishes both `mcp-ghcid` and `mcp-hls` as packages, apps, and dev shells.
 - Downstream Obelisk projects should depend on `default.nix` and reproduce the MCP wiring themselves if required, rather than importing this repository’s flake.